digitalnomd/altiair/README.md

 ## Palantir Foundry and CASK

-Foundry is opportunistic, not a dependency.
 The mesh operates fully offline; Foundry provides governed mission context on the way in and commander-level visibility on the way out.

 **CASK at the edge.** The Pi 5 hub runs a local CASK layer using the same ontology contracts and data model as Foundry — no internet required.
 Mission instructions, sensor observations, location fixes, coordinator directives, insight drafts, node health, and policy-gated `CounterUasCue` records are typed against the CASK schema and persisted in the local durable queue.